Skip to content

 Busola Configuration

-Learn about the default configuration in Busola and how to change it.
+Learn how the configuration works in Busola and how to change it.

 Configuration Sources